 See the bottom of this page for Online Course FAQs.

-The complete course is available in French – Le Jardinage Sans Travail Du Sol
+The complete course is also available in French – Le Jardinage Sans Travail Du Sol

-In this course, you will discover the excellent and time-saving results of no dig.
+In this course, you discover the excellent and time-saving results of no dig.

 It is based on my lifetime’s experience of developing successful methods – centred on no dig – and I demonstrate these throughout, with clear explanations.

-It is about starting right and continuing easily, with less time needed.
+It is about starting right and continuing easily.

-During the course, I show how no dig makes all aspects of gardening more simple and effective.
-I give many examples of cropping in different beds and areas, including a year’s crop plan for my ‘Small Garden’.
+During the course, I show the fantastic results no dig.
+You learn examples of cropping in different beds and areas, including a year’s crop plan for my ‘Small Garden’.

-The basis of good and easy gardening is healthy soil, with few weeds.
-I show you the steps needed to achieve this, from clearing weeds without digging, to the routine of maintaining weed-free beds and paths.
-I explain how fertility is as much or more about life than about nutrients, and how we can encourage soil organisms to work with us in a lively soil.
+The basis of good and easy gardening is fertile soil, with few weeds.
+You learn about clearing weeds without digging, and the relaxed routine of maintaining weed-free beds and paths.
+Then I explain how fertility is more about soil life than nutrients, and how we can encourage soil organisms to work with us in a lively soil.

 No dig is not complicated – just such a straightforward, easy way of enhancing soil drainage, moisture retention and root health.
-Evidence that you are on the right lines is given by the exuberant growth, as I show and explain throughout the course.
 You don’t need expensive apparatus or special kit, nor any fertilisers or feeds.
 The answer is in the soil!

 In summary, this course will: